New Entrant Handbook

 We encourage parents to contact the school as early as possible prior to their child’s fifth birthday – at least 10 weeks in advance is advisable.

-You will be given enrolment forms to complete and an appointment with the Principals or Deputy Principal will be made to answer any questions you may have.
+You will be given enrolment forms to complete and the office staff will be able to answer any questions you may have.

 Parents are welcome to a guided tour of the school.
 An appointment may be made for the tour through the office.